 - Each project will last one day, allowing the team to work for around 4 hours or so

-- The school must offer specific dates
+- The school should offer a few specific dates

 - The school should be able to provide at least 50 students in groups of 10 and one supervising staff